Last updated on January 4, 2023

 For this client’s translation, the job began with the translation of a trio of marketing fliers.
 It then expanded to include a marketing presentation, once the client’s plans for her strategy meeting developed.
 As a company offering a wide range of translation services, Tomedes was well placed to provide a flexible service that met the evolving needs of the job.

-Providing translation services to professional marketers has been a core business activity for Tomedes for over ten years.
+Providing translation to professional marketers has been a core business activity for Tomedes for over ten years.
 Marketing translation is a skilled art that requires not just knowledge of two languages, but also a keen understanding of marketing strategies and practices in both the country of origin and the target country.

 Where two cultures are broadly similar, localization work for marketing translation jobs is usually relatively straightforward, as was the case for this client.
 If cultural differences are starker, marketing documents might need far more work in order to localize them.
 Sometimes, this can go as far as essentially starting from scratch (though with the same marketing intent), in a process known as transcreation.